Morgan Birmelin paced a balanced Honesdale attack in Class AAA first round action

 Sophomore guard Kaitlyn Lewis unleashed a perimeter barrage, while junior center Alexis Stephens flexed her muscles in the paint.
 Thanks to these two girls, the Trojans took a 3-point lead at intermission.

-Page 2 of 3 - However, the Lady Hornet made a couple of subtle adjustments in the lockerroom and dominated the second half.
+However, the Lady Hornet made a couple of subtle adjustments in the lockerroom and dominated the second half.

 On Wednesday, Honesdale picked up right where it left off.
 Coach Ludwig's girls eschewed their usual high-octane man defense in favor of an active zone that simply suffocated North Pocono's star players.